ansatzcapital/dilib/docs/source/design.md

 ## Scale and Config Composability

-It's important that configs are naturally composable: all configs can naturally be both root configs for certain applications and child configs for others.
+It's important that configs are naturally composable: all configs can automatically be both root configs for certain applications and child configs for others.

 For example, an application that only cares about engines would do: